Shimmering Shades: Diamond Sunglasses Have Sparkled Since Antiquity

 At his debut Louis Vuitton runway presentation in June of 2023, Pharrell showed off a second pair of Tiffany’s diamond-studded sunglasses.
 With smaller, egg-shaped lenses, the custom gold shades were embellished with over 80 baguette and round natural diamonds, weighing in at approximately 20 carats.

-Beyoncé Sported Diamond Sunglasses Throughout The Renaissance Tour
+Beyoncé Sported Diamond Sunglasses On the Renaissance World Tour in 2023

 diamond sunglasses Beyoncé Tiffany and Co